 What about the other way around?
 Is it OK for employees to monitor their CEO or C-Level executives?
 Or kids looking at their teachers profiles?

-Organizations will look for “Legitimate Interests” to monitor employees - like, Insider Threat, Brand Protection, and background checks.
+Organizations will need to be aware of cyber security, and it’s important to create a culture of awareness of cyber security for employees.
 They may even hire companies to perform OSINT (Open Source Intelligence) on an employee or even partners.
 It’s SCARY how much information can be found on almost anyone - We share WAY too much!

 So whether it is OK or NOT, here is my advice for employees: